daireb/Fusion.NET/README.md

-# Fusion.NET
+# Reactor

-Fusion.NET is a lightweight, reactive state management library for .NET applications.
+Reactor is a lightweight, reactive state management library for .NET applications.
 It provides a simple and elegant way to create reactive applications with automatic dependency tracking and state propagation.

-Fusion.NET focuses on being user-friendly and reducing boilerplate code rather than prioritizing raw performance.
-It's inspired by [Fusion on Roblox](https://elttob.uk/Fusion/), created by [elttob](https://github.com/Elttob).
+Reactor focuses on being user-friendly and reducing boilerplate code rather than prioritizing raw performance.
+It's inspired by [Reactor on Roblox](https://elttob.uk/Reactor/), created by [elttob](https://github.com/Elttob).

-## Why Fusion.NET?
+## Why Reactor?

-Fusion.NET prioritizes developer experience and code readability over raw performance.
+Reactor prioritizes developer experience and code readability over raw performance.
 Its design goals include:

 - **Minimal Boilerplate**: Write reactive code with minimal ceremony
 - **Intuitive API**: Clear, consistent and discoverable methods and properties
 - **Predictable Behavior**: Reactive updates follow an understandable pattern
 - **Composability**: Reactive elements can be easily combined and transformed

-While Fusion.NET is designed to be performant enough for most applications, it makes trade-offs favoring developer experience rather than maximum performance.
+While Reactor is designed to be performant enough for most applications, it makes trade-offs favoring developer experience rather than maximum performance.
 For extremely performance-critical applications, you might need a more specialized solution.

 ## Features